AruniMishra/JavaSE11/ReadMe.md

 a method local inner class can access local variables and parameters of the enclosing block that are final or effectively final.

+# Collection

+- The of and copyOf methods do not support null elements.

+# Exception

+- The class Exception and any subclasses that are not also subclasses of RuntimeException are checked exceptions.
+Checked exceptions need to be declared in a method or constructor's throws clause if they can be thrown by the execution of the method or constructor and propagate outside the method or constructor boundary.